fledge-iot/fledge-display/debian-readme.md

 ```
  $ ./make_deb
 Operating System Type: Linux
-The package root directory is         : /home/foglamp/foglamp-display
+The package root directory is         : /home/fledge/fledge-display
-The FogLAMP display version is        : 1.0.0
+The Fledge display version is        : 1.0.0
-The package will be built in          : /home/foglamp/foglamp-display/packages/build
+The package will be built in          : /home/fledge/fledge-display/packages/build
-The package name is                   : foglamp-display-1.0.0
+The package name is                   : fledge-display-1.0.0

 yarn run v1.9.2
 $ rm -rf dist && rm -rf node_modules && yarn cache clean